 Third Tuesday Author: Jack Estes

-His articles and essays have appeared in Newsweek, the Wall Street Journal, Chicago Tribune, LA Times, Houston Chronical, and the Oregonian.
-He is an award-winning author and screenwriter and two of his essays can also be found in the Timberline Review.
+His articles and essays have appeared in Newsweek, the Wall Street Journal, New York Post, Chicago Tribune, LA Times, the Oregonian and many other publications.

 After registering, you will receive a confirmation email containing information about joining the meeting.